jbedichekTT/api_database_tools/README.md

 - Character overlap: score based on matching characters

 Useful for:
-- Finding the correct function name when you have a typo
+- Finding the correct function name when there's an API misusage
-- Discovering related functions
-- Exploring available APIs

 ### MCP Server